Ofer Nimrodi

 Ofer Nimrodi (עופר נמרודי; born May 23, 1957) is an Israeli jurist, businessman and former publisher.

 Biography

 Ofer Nimrodi, whose family was of Iraqi-Jewish origin, was born to Rivka and Yaakov Nimrodi in Iran in 1957 while his father served as the Israeli Military Attaché and Head of the Representation of the Ministry of Defense to Iran.
-On completion of his mandate, the family stayed for several more years in Iran as Yaakov Nimrodi became a successful businessman.
+On completion of his mandate, the family stayed for several more years in Iran as Yaakov Nimrodi became a businessman.
 Later on they returned to Israel, settling in Savyon.